This Page was last reviewed and changed on January 4th, 2022

 If someone in your household is spending hours at a time in front of the computer or gaming console, this does not necessarily mean he or she is suffering from gaming addiction.
 But that amount of time coupled with the signs listed above indicates a problem.
 If there is any chance an addiction exists, early detection and treatment are always best.

-Some addiction experts have suggested that playing games is more addictive to the gaming addict than cocaine or heroin is to the drug addict.
+Some addiction experts have suggested that playing certain games (like Fortnite) is more addictive to the gaming addict than cocaine or heroin is to the drug addict.
 This makes a lot of sense when you consider the reward mechanism attached to addiction.

 A person addicted to heroin or cocaine enjoys a certain amount of pleasure every time he or she uses.
 That pleasure is a direct result of reward centres in the brain being activated.
 The same thing applies to gaming.
 What is different with gaming is that the rewards are more frequent and tangible.
 Where the drug act merely ‘feels good’ after taking drugs, the gamer enjoys additional rewards.